 Once children have grown up and left the family home, many active older adults consider moving to a new home.
-Motivations might be driven any one or a combination of goals:
+Motivations might be driven by any one or a combination of goals:

-No matter the reason, the first decision is whether to rent or buy.
-I'll cover the rent versus buy decision in a future installment, so for this blog, assume the "buy" button has been pushed.Of course, there are two sides to this coin: buying and selling.
+Senior couple signing home purchasing contractOf course, there are two sides to this coin: buying and selling.
 In today's U.S. housing market, selling presents a more positive picture.
 Across the country, home prices were up an average of 11.2% as of January 2021 due mainly to a shortage of housing for sale.
 This has provided some older home sellers with the enviable prospect of gaining more on their home sale than expected.
 These "bonus" proceeds could be applied to purchasing an upgraded new home or reducing the future mortgage amount if financing is in the picture.

 Buying a new home presents a less rosy picture.
 The COVID-19 pandemic slowed the real estate market considerably in 2020.
 Sellers and buyers alike paused their plans as many people worked from home, looked after school-age children, or worse yet, lost their jobs.
 This has led to pent-up demand waiting to be unleashed.
 With vaccines being more readily available and quarantine restrictions easing, that demand has hit the market.
 This means significant competition for available housing.